-To manually create a Suppression List:
+How to manually create a Suppression List

 Since Suppression Lists are simply the email addresses tied to your past campaigns, you can create a “fake” campaign that won’t actually send but will hold the addresses you wish to suppress.
 To do so:

 - Enter the suppression addresses in the To field of a new Compose window.
 Alternately, if you have a large number of email addresses, consider putting them in a Google Docs spreadsheet and then using GMass to connect to the spreadsheet.